2shea/whalequench/_posts/2019-09-02-learning-to-speak-code.markdown

 ---
 You've decided to try using speech recognition to write code.
 You've installed all the things, you've got a decent microphone, and it's time to start talking to your computer, but where do you start?
 If you are feeling like "HOW DO I EVEN" with voice coding, I've compiled some learning strategies and tips to help you get started.

-This post assumes that you already have a working voice set up with both [Talon](https://talonvoice.com/) and Dragon Dictation installed and either [my Talon Configs][] or [Talon Community repository][] cloned into `~/.talon/user`.
+This post assumes that you already have a working voice set up with both [Talon](https://talonvoice.com/) and Dragon Dictation installed and either [Talon Starter Pack][], [my Talon Configs][], or [Talon Community repository][] cloned into `~/.talon/user`.
 If you need help with the set up, check out the [Talon docs](https://talonvoice.com/docs/index.html#document-index), join the [Talon Slack][], and check out [this video](https://www.youtube.com/watch?v=oB5TGMEhQp4&feature=youtu.be) house9Tube put together.
 {: .notice--info}

 _Talon is under rapid development, so these examples may change._
 {: .notice--danger}

 When starting to work with Talon, it's important to remember that Talon is the API ([what is an API](https://medium.com/@perrysetgo/what-exactly-is-an-api-69f36968a41f)) that allows building hands-free functionality using Python.
 All the examples you will see in this post are implementations using Talon's API; they do not come with Talon by default.
-You can find all the code for the examples in this post either in [my Talon Configs] or [Talon Community Repository].
+You can find all the code for the examples in this post either in the [Talon Starter Pack] or [Talon Community Repository].
 Saving them to `~/.talon/user` will load them into Talon and they will be automatically ready to use.
 Because all the functionality lives in a collection of Python files, everything is highly customizable to your workflow and preferences.
 Learning to voice code will be about learning to use functionality already implemented by others while making customizations to fit your unique workflow.

-When looking at modules in [my Talon Configs][] or [Talon Community repository][], voice command definitions are inside a dictionary passed into the 'keymap' method on the context, like this:
+When looking at modules in [Talon Starter Pack][], [my Talon Configs][], or [Talon Community repository][], voice command definitions are inside a dictionary passed into the 'keymap' method on the context, like this:

 ```python
 from talon.voice import Context